 The Agencies will provide parental leave supplements paid out of grants within six months following the child's birth or adoption to eligible students and postdoctoral fellows who are paid out of agency grants and who are primary caregivers for a child.

-The supplement will be paid to students and fellows as per their current salary/stipend for up to four months (NSERC) or six months (CIHR).
-If both parents are supported by grant funds, each parent may take a portion of the leave for a combined maximum of four months (NSERC) or six months (CIHR).
+The supplement will be paid to students and fellows as per their current salary/stipend for up to six months.
+If both parents are supported by grant funds, each parent may take a portion of the leave for a combined maximum of six months.
 The supplement will be pro-rated if the student or postdoctoral fellow is being trained in research on a part-time basis.
 Students or fellows who are eligible for employment insurance or other parental leave supplements from other sources do not qualify for parental leave supplements.

 Information pertaining to the documents to be submitted can be found on the Checklist for Maternity and/or Parental Leave Paid from Grants to Students and Postdoctoral Fellows.